On a family of unitary representations of mapping class groups: Cohomology with coefficients in representations

 Another easy observation is that, in order to show a representation of group does not have almost invariant vectors, one only need to pass to a subgroup.
 That is, \begin{lemma} A unitary representation $(\pi, V)$ of a group $G$ does not have almost invariant vectors iff there exists a subgroup $H$ of $G$ such that the unitary representation $(\pi|_{H}, V)$ of $H$ does not have almost invariant vectors. \end{lemma}

-{\bf Amenable groups.}~~~ A basic strategy in this article is to use the regular representation of free group $\mathbb{F}_2$ of rank 2, so the following theorem is of fundamental importance. \begin{theorem}[\cite{Eymard72}] For the left regular representation $\pi$ of a finitely generated discrete group G on $\ell^2(G)$, $\pi$ almost has invariant vectors if and only if G is amenable. \end{theorem} \begin{remark} Since $\mathbb{F}_2$ is not amenable, the left regular representation of $\mathbb{F}_2$ on $\ell^2( \mathbb{F}_2)$ does not have almost invariant vectors.
-We will regard $\ell^2( \mathbb{F}_2)$ as $\ell^2-$functions on vertices of the Cayley graph of $\mathbb{F}_2$ with respect to some chosen generators, and thus further identify $\ell^2( \mathbb{F}_2)$ with the vector space V, where \end{remark}
+{\bf Amenable groups.}~~~ A basic strategy in this article is to use the regular representation of free group $\mathbb{F}_2$ of rank 2, so the following theorem is of fundamental importance. \begin{theorem}[\cite{Eymard72}] For the left regular representation $\pi$ of a finitely generated discrete group G on $\ell^2(G)$, $\pi$ has almost invariant vectors if and only if G is amenable. \end{theorem} \begin{remark} Since $\mathbb{F}_2$ is not amenable, the left regular representation of $\mathbb{F}_2$ on $\ell^2( \mathbb{F}_2)$ does not have almost invariant vectors.
+We will regard $\ell^2( \mathbb{F}_2)$ as $\ell^2-$functions on vertices of the Cayley graph of $\mathbb{F}_2$ with respect to a chosen generating set, and thus further identify $\ell^2( \mathbb{F}_2)$ with the vector space V, where \end{remark}